Skip to main content

 Same-day billing rate is the share of completed visits where the bill was settled in full before the patient left the chair, measured weekly from Oralstack's discharge-flow billing log against the visit's discharge timestamp.
 Pre-pilot baseline (60%) was taken from DFI Synergy's prior end-of-day reconciliation reports for Q1 2026, normalised to the same definition.
 Week-4 measurement (85%) is the trailing 14-day rolling average through the end of the fourth pilot week.
 Drag-to-reschedule operations are counted from the audit log (entries of type schedule_drag_committed).
 Cutover days are calendar days from kickoff to the schedule running for live patient traffic without a fallback paper diary running in parallel.
 Lost-appointment count is reconciled from the patient list at cutover against the first 30 days of bookings.

-Buyers reviewing this case study are welcome to ask for the underlying queries — hello@oralstack.com.
+Buyers reviewing this case study are welcome to ask for the underlying queries — ask about the methodology.